-Step 2 Install 40 Grit sandpaper onto velcro adaptor plates and attach to machine.
-Proceed to sand at low speed without weights.
-Depending on type of wood and desired cutting depth, speed and weight may be increased if necessary.
-(Note – operator experience and rate of forward motion will effect the use of speed and weight.
-It is better to start at a slower speed without weights until you gain more experience and then increase until you find the optimal combination for they type of hardwood and they conditions you are working on.)
+Note: operator experience and rate of forward motion will affect the use of speed and weight.
+It is better to start at a slower speed without weights until you gain more experience and then increase until you find the optimal combination for the type of hardwood and the conditions you are working on)

-Step 3 – Install 80 Grit sandpaper on to the machine following same guidelines as above.
+Step 3: Install 80 grit sandpaper onto the machine following the same guidelines as before.

-Step 4 – Clean floor thoroughly, apply sealer and allow to dry.
-(If using water sealer screen lightly to remove grain raise.)
+Step 4: Clean floor thoroughly, apply sealer and allow to dry.

-Step 6 – Screen lightly using 120 Grit screens at low speed with no weight.
-Vacuum floor thoroughly and tack to remove residual dust from screening process.
+Step 6: Screen lightly using 120 grit screens at low RPM with no weight.
+Vacuum floor thoroughly and tack to remove and residual dust from screening process.

 Step 7: Apply final coat and allow to cure.